-Especially if this is your first pregnancy, you and your husband or partner can learn a lot by taking a childbirth education class.
-A good time to start is in the sixth or seventh month of your pregnancy.
+You and your partner can learn a lot by taking a childbirth education class.
+This is especially true if it's your first pregnancy.
+A good time to start the class is in your sixth or seventh month.
 If a friend is going to be your labor support (labor coach), he or she can come too.
 These classes usually run for 6 or 8 weeks.

 Most childbirth education classes:

-- Provide accurate information about what you can expect during pregnancy and labor and delivery.
-Information on what to expect in the hours, days, and weeks after delivery (postpartum period) may also be provided.
+- Give you good information about what you can expect during pregnancy and labor and delivery.
+You may also learn what to expect in the hours, days, and weeks after delivery (postpartum period).

-- Provide information on proper diet and exercise.
+- Teach you about proper diet and exercise.

-- Teach techniques for relaxation, muscle control, and breathing during labor and delivery.
+- Show you techniques for relaxation, muscle control, and breathing during labor and delivery.
 There are several methods that might be taught.
-Lamaze, Bradley, and Read are the names of the most common methods.
+The most common are Lamaze, Bradley, and Read.

 - Teach your labor coach how he or she can best help you during delivery.
-Childbirth education classes also help the father become more involved in the pregnancy and delivery.
+These classes also help your partner be more involved in the pregnancy and delivery.

 - Give you a chance to spend time with other couples who are expecting a baby.

-Taking a childbirth education class can reduce your stress both before and during labor and delivery by preparing you to deal with what might happen.
-Contact your health professional's office or your local hospital or birthing center for information about childbirth education classes.
+Taking a childbirth education class can reduce your stress both before and during labor and delivery.
+That's because the class can prepare you to deal with what might happen.
+Call your doctor or midwife or your local hospital or birthing center to learn more about these classes.